The Walls of Bologna

 The walls being demolished – one of a series of photos taken by Giuseppe Cavazza – in Porte e Mura della Citta di Bologna, Cineteca di Bologna

 Most of the walls were demolished and only a few short sections remain.
-Originally it was intended to demolish all the gates as well, but their historic value was recognised and all but 2 survived.
+Originally it was intended to demolish all the gates as well, but their historic value was recognised, and all but 2 survived.

 Anyone arriving by train can’t miss the imposing Porta Galliera which was remodelled in the 17th century when Bologna was a part of the Papal States.